 The Master of Public Health (MPH) degree program is a nontraditional program that is geared toward the working professional who would like to broaden his or her role in improving community health, especially in this changing health care environment.

 Students must hold a bachelor’s degree from a U.S. accredited college or university upon entry into the program.
-Academically, students must have a 2.75 undergraduate GPA or 3.00 graduate GPA and an acceptable GRE score.
+Academically, students must have at least a 2.75 undergraduate GPA or 3.00 graduate GPA.
+Students with an undergraduate GPA <3.00 must take the GRE.

-The CEOMPH program offers courses during Fall and Spring semesters.
-Students are admitted to the program for study commencing each fall.
-The deadlines for the application process are:
+The CEOMPH program offers courses during fall and spring semesters.
+Students are admitted to the program for study commencing each fall and summer.
+The deadlines for the application process are the following:

 All admission application materials are collected and processed through the CEOMPH program office at the Northeast Ohio Medical University (NEOMED).

-Tuition is uniform for CEOMPH students and may differ from other university programs; university fees (other than tuition) will differ among the universities.
+Tuition is uniform for CEOMPH students and may differ from other university programs; university fees (other than tuition) may differ among the universities.

 If you would like information about our program, please email us at firstname.lastname@example.org or call our central office at 330.325.6179.